-- 1. The relevant jury reviews all entries in their category - 2.
+- 1. The relevant jury reviews all entries in their category. - 2.
 Entrants are requested to formally present their building/project to the category jury at the Presentation Day.
 Juries sit simultaneously in presentation rooms. - 3.
 Each metropolitan entry in the awards will be visited.
-If the project is outside the metropolitan area and cannot be visited by the jury by car in one day (e.g. requires airline travel or an overnight stay). the entrant will be required to give a further 30 minute presentation to the jury.
-Presentations will be organised by the Chapter Staff.

-Entrants and/or clients must be available during the site visit period 18 March 2024 - 28 March 2023.
+If the project is outside the metropolitan area and cannot be visited by the jury by car in one day (e.g. requires airline travel or an overnight stay). the entrant will be required to give a further 30-minute presentation to the jury.
+Presentations will be organised by the Chapter Staff during the dates specified in the Key Dates above. - 4.
+Entrants and/or clients must be available during the site visit period Monday, 24 March 2024 Thursday, 4 April 2025 - 5.
 Site visit schedules are organised by the Chapter staff.